NhanNguyen000/RegOmics/README.md

 # RegOmics

 ## Description
 This repository is the code source for the RegOmics (Regulatory extraction for Omics data) tool for identifying transcription (TF) - target relations and suggesting potential TF candidates in user-uploaded data.
+This work belongs to the Chapter 4 of my [PhD thesis](http://doi.org/10.26481/dis.20221122tn).

 RegOmics is able to operate with the long list of genes/proteins derived from omic data.
 This tool can identify the TF-target relations that existed in the user input data, can rank these TF-target relations, and could suggest candidate TFs to researchers